-Question 4 asked responders to rate ease of access if the courts were relocated in three areas: parking, signage/wayfinding and public transportation.
+Question 6 asked responders to rate ease of access if the courts were relocated in three areas: parking, signage/wayfinding and public transportation.
 The rating categories were simplified in the figures presented below by combining very easy and easy and difficult and very difficult into one category each.
-Nearly half (49.5%) of the responders rated parking as easy or very easy.
-Signage/wayfinding was most commonly neutral at 40.9% but skewed towards difficult or very difficult (36.5%).
-Public transportation was heavily weighted towards difficult or very difficult (49.0%).
+Nearly half of the responders rated parking as easy or very easy.
+Signage/wayfinding was most commonly neutral but skewed towards difficult or very difficult.
+Public transportation was heavily weighted towards difficult or very difficult.